 - Ask the participants to imagine a day in the lives of a wife and husband from each social group in a particular season, to be decided by the group.
-Using Handout 11: The 24-hour day as a model, ask the groups to list all activities, including breastfeeding, knitting etc. performed by women and men in a household over 24 hours on flipchart paper. - Give the groups 45 minutes to complete their group work. - Ask each group to fix their completed flipcharts on the wall and present back to the wider group.
-Allow 15 minutes for the presentations and the plenary discussion. - In a plenary discussion, encourage participants to draw out common points from the charts.
+Using Handout 11: the 24-hour day as a model, ask the groups to list all activities, including breastfeeding, knitting, etc. performed by women and men in a household over 24 hours on flipchart paper. - Give the groups 45 minutes to complete their group work. - Ask each group to fix their completed flipcharts on the wall and present back to the wider group.
+Allow for 15 minutes for the presentations and the plenary discussion. - In a plenary discussion, encourage participants to draw out common points from the charts.

-Note: This exercise provides a useful overview of gender roles at the household level and brings out inequalities in the division of labour and time between women and men.
-This can lead to analysis of whether certain project activities equally benefit women and men.
-It can also be used to assess what steps can be taken to promote gender equality through the project and to ensure women and men's full and equal participation.
+This exercise provides a useful overview of gender roles at the household level and brings out inequalities in the division of labour and time between women and men.
+This can lead to analysis of whether certain project activities equally benefit women and men and what steps can be taken to promote gender equality through the project and to ensure the full and equal participation of women and men.
 The exercise can start a discussion on how to reduce women's workload and increase men's participation, or how to address any other imbalances.

-Source: Adapted from William S, Seed J & Mwau A (1994) The Oxfam Gender Training Manual, pp.87-88
+Source: adapted from William, S.: Oxfam Gender Training Manual, 1994, pp. 179-180